 The NVSU Story

-The Nueva Vizcaya State University is the result of the fruition of the Nueva Vizcaya State Institute of Technology (NVSIT) and the Nueva Vizcaya State Polytechnic College (NVSPC).
+The Nueva Vizcaya State University is the result of the merger of the Nueva Vizcaya State Institute of Technology (NVSIT) and the Nueva Vizcaya State Polytechnic College (NVSPC).
 The two schools were the two biggest state-run colleges in the province of Nueva Vizcaya.
-The NVSIT has a total area of 148.5 hectares situated at the foot of the scenic Bangan Hill in Bayombong, the capital town of the province and the NVSPC on the other hand, has an area of 14.21 hectares in Bambang, the center of trade and commerce of the province.
+The NVSIT has a total area of 148.5 hectares situated at the foot of the scenic Bangan Hill in Bayombong, the capital town of the province.
+The NVSPC on the other hand, has an area of 14.21 hectares in Bambang.

 During the post-war years, businesses started to boom in Bambang which paved the way for an educational institution to cater to the growing population of the municipality.
 As a result, the Municipality Council of Bambang passed a resolution on July 11, 1946 for the establishment of a Junior High School in the southern part of the province.
-With the intensified campaigns of raising funds for the proposed school, the amount of P19, 720.00 was accumulated and initiated the realization for a JHS.
-In the same month, the Southern Nueva Vizcaya Junior High School (SNVJHS) formally started its operation and a year after; it was renamed as the Bambang High School (BHS).
+With the intensified campaigns of raising funds for the proposed school, the amount of Php 19,720.00 was accumulated.
+Through this initial fund, the JHS was constructed.
+In the same month, the Southern Nueva Vizcaya Junior High School (SNVJHS) formally started its operation.
+A year later, it was renamed as the Bambang High School (BHS).

 Similarly, the NVSAT in Bambang was converted into NVSPC in June 1983 by force of Batas Pambansa Blg.
 495 authored by Hon.
 Perez and Hon.
 Carlos Padilla.